-Eric Greitens is no parenting expert, so why should you listen to his tips on raising resilient kids?
+Eric Greitens is no parenting expert, so why should you listen to his tips on raising resilient and strong kids?
 Take your pick: The guy’s a Rhodes Scholar with a doctoral degree in ethics, philosophy and public policy.
 After doing humanitarian work in some of the less pleasant corners of the world, he became a Navy SEAL with 4 deployments, including a turn commanding an Al Qaeda targeting cell.
-Along the way, he picked up a Purple Heart, a Bronze Star, and 7 other major military awards and commendations.
-Greitens has persevered through more in one life than most could in 5, and he did all that before having his first kid last year.
+Along the way, he picked up a Purple Heart, a Bronze Star, and seven other major military awards and commendations.
+Greitens has persevered through more in one life than most could in five, and he did all that before having his first kid last year.
 So, how has he applied what he knows about resilience to that little adventure?
-Read on …
+Read on.

 “To paraphrase Ralph Waldo Emerson, who you are will speak more loudly to your children than anything you say,” says Greitens.
 If they see you always able to pick yourself up when you’ve been knocked down, that’s behavior they’re going to adopt intuitively.
 While you’re at it, maybe try to get knocked down a little less.